 - Excessive need to be in control (over control)

 - Emotionally shut down or guarded

-Coming this fall, Dr. Panning and Heather Stephenson, PhD, will offer RO-DBT skills training class!
+Coming this fall, Dr. Contarino and Heather Stephenson, PhD, will offer RO-DBT skills training class!
 This class will be limited to ten participants and will meet in our Evanston office.
-Please contact Dr. Panning for more information on either of these offerings.
+Please contact Dr. Contarino for more information on either of these offerings.